watermelonwolverine/Filename-Tag-Generator/README.md

 ### Using Python

-This section assumes that you have Python version >= 3.10 installed on your system and that you have some basic programming and command line knowledge.
+This section assumes that you have Python version >= 3.8 installed on your system and that you have some basic python and command line knowledge.
 Also, you must have installed Tkinter when you were installing Python.
 If you have multiple versions on your system make sure you are using the right one using `python.exe --version`

+1. Install via pip
-1. Run `python.exe -m pip install <link-to-whl-file-under-releases>`
+    1. Either from python a wheel file from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) with `python.exe -m pip install <link-to-whl-file-under-releases>`
+    2. Or install directly from the repo with `python.exe -m pip install git+https://github.com/watermelonwolverine/Filename-Tag-Generator`
 2. Find out where Python puts your console scripts.
-Usually that is in the `Scripts` directory of your Python installation.
+It should be somewhere under the `USER_BASE` folder which you can find out using `python.exe -m site`.
 3. Either run the program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.

 ## Ubuntu